|Grade Levels||Group Size||Tutor Type||Qualifying Studies||Average Effect Size|

 Annual Per Tutor Costs: Tutor is a full-time school employee (60 students served per tutor each year)

 |Professional Development with a Literacy Coach (initial training and weekly coaching)||$ 1728|

 Research on Program Outcomes

-Two studies have evaluated the impact of TRI on student reading (formerly called Targeted Reading Intervention).
+Two studies have evaluated the impact of TRI on student reading (formerly called Targeted Reading Intervention) in grades K-1.
 Both studies (Vernon-Feagans et al., 2013, 2018) took place in Title 1 schools in rural communities.
 In the first study (Vernon-Feagans et al., 2013), approximately 45% of students were White, 30% of students were Black, and 25% were Hispanic.
 Effect sizes averaged +0.43 for alphabetics and +0.46 for passage comprehension.
 In the second study, 25% of students were White, 54% were Black, 16% were Hispanic, and 7% were of another race or ethnicity.
 Effect sizes averaged +0.27 for alphabetics and +0.16 for passage comprehension.
 The overall mean was +0.33.